Information for the seasonal blooms and new Roadside Station at Rakusato no Kai, an off the beaten path flower spot in the Kawataya area of Okegawa.

-Riverside hydrangea, Okegawa.
 Sometimes it pays to get lost.
 I was attempting to go to one of the three safflower fields in Okegawa today.
-The safflower where nowhere in sight and I thought that both I and Google had remembered the place incorrectly.
+The safflower were nowhere in sight and I thought that both I and Google had remembered the place incorrectly.
 So I opted to abandon Google maps direction and let destiny direct us.
 We didn’t find the safflower – as it turns out they didn’t grow the safflower in this particular field this year.
-But what we did find was infinitely better: 620 hydrangea lining a small river and stretching for about 400 meters.
+But what we did find was infinitely better: 620 hydrangea lining a small river and stretching for about 400 meters (of a one kilometer ditch).

 Rakusato no Kai

 I didn’t recognize the site, but when I got home to research it I realized I had visited it years ago to see the cherry blossoms there.
-The cherry blossoms stretch for even further – for the full kilometre of what is called the Ishikawa Ditch (also sometimes referred to as the Ishikawa River or Naka Ditch).
+It is a flower viewing area maintained by volunteers.
+The cherry blossoms stretch for even further than the hydrangea – for the full kilometer of what is called the Ishikawa Ditch (also sometimes referred to as the Ishikawa River or Naka Ditch).
 At that time the sakura had only just been planted so they didn’t look much.
-But seeing pictures of them from 2020, they have come on a lot.
-They still aren’t as breathtaking as most, but I definitely want to check them out in person next year.
+But seeing pictures of them from 2020, they had come on a lot.
+There are other seasonal flowers at the ditch too, all outlined below.

-The hydrangea caught my eye from afar.
-The bright bursts of color were clearly evident, set off by the fresh green of the cherry blossom trees.
+The hydrangea bloom in June.
+The day when I rediscovered the place, it was thanks to the hydrangea as they caught my eye from afar.
+As their bright bursts of color were clearly evident, set off by the fresh green of the cherry blossom trees.
 I thought my eyes were deceiving me to be honest.
 I thought that when I pulled over it would turn out to be just that cluster of stunning hydrangea.
 But there were hundreds of them (620 hydrangea to be exact) stretching for as far as the eye could see to the North.
 And they are on both sides of the river ditch, framing it with their vibrant bouquets.
 I am so glad I pulled over to investigate.

 - 160 wintersweet in January